SapienzaInteractiveGraphicsCourse/final-project-valerio-montagliani/README.md

-# Interactive Graphics Final Project
+# Interactive Graphics Final Project - SuperBí
+Valerio Montagliani 1759418

 Try it on https://sapienzainteractivegraphicscourse.github.io/final-project-valerio-montagliani/

-Please note that with one of the last update of Firefox (linux) I'm having problems with three js.
-Please test it using Chrome or Safari.
+Please note that with one of the last update of Firefox (linux) I started having problems with the load of the game.
+So, if there are problems, please test it using Chrome or Safari.

 Commands: